im-github-training/1-introduction-to-github/.github/steps/1-step.md

 !['git branch'](/.images/shell/1-step-shell-11.svg)

-and let's do a `git status` for good measure:
+And a `git status` for good measure:

 <!--
 ```shellSession